u01jmg3/docs/queues.md

 php artisan queue:work --timeout=60
 ```

-The `retry_after` configuration option and the `--timeout` CLI option are different, but work together to ensure that jobs are not lost and that jobs are only successfully processed once.
+The `retry_after` configuration option and the `--timeout` CLI option are different but work together to ensure that jobs are not lost and that jobs are only successfully processed once.

 > {note} The `--timeout` value should always be at least several seconds shorter than your `retry_after` configuration value.
 This will ensure that a worker processing a frozen job is always terminated before the job is retried.
 If your `--timeout` option is longer than your `retry_after` configuration value, your jobs may be processed twice.